 I was approached a little while ago to source some French limestone flooring for a private customer who was renovating a kitchen in an old house.
 I asked which particular French stone they had in mind and the reply came back that, "French Limestone is French Limestone, isn't it?
 Isn't it all the same thing?"

-When I investigated further, I found that the so-called "Dijon" stone was from Egypt and the other actually from Portugal.
-These were both from major stone importers that you will undoubtedly have heard of.
+When I investigated further, I found that the so-called "Dijon" and "La Rochelle" stones were both Sinai Pearl limestone from Egypt and the other "Burgogne" stone is actually Moleanos from Portugal.
+These were all from major UK stone importers that you will undoubtedly have heard of.
 Another French sounding stone that I found was even a low grade travertine from Turkey!
 There are lots of other examples, not just these that I mention here.
 Don't believe everything you see on the internet!

 Genuine French limestone is as varied as France itself.
 It is famous for the sandy coloured stone of the Burgundy region as you can see in our picture below of the Antiqued Chanceaux but the choice and style of French limestone is huge.
 To give you an idea of how many different stones there are, would it surprise you to know that we deal with over 70 different quarries in France and they produce stone that ranges in colour from black to white through blues, reds and creams?
 What's more, our range is growing all the time.
 See our blog on a recent visit by a French quarry owner where we were shown limestone from two new quarries.